preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Documentation-Final_Version.md

 Here the aim was to check if there were any outliers based on location in terms of the number of violations.
 To showcase how the violations changed based on locations, they were plotted against all addresses first and then for top five addresses with most violations and bottom five addresses with most violations.

 The graphs themselves were not changed much from the last version.
-Cosmetic changes like changing the graph colours to show high or low violations in the all addresses graph, removing gridelines, adding annotations etc. were added to the visualization.
+Cosmetic changes like changing the graph colors to show high or low violations in the all addresses graph, removing gridlines, adding annotations etc. were done on the visualization.
 This has helped make the visualization consistent and easy on the eye.

-Also to show all the three graphs together, a dashboard was created.
+Finally to show all the three graphs together, a dashboard was created.

 What can be observed is that even though for all addresses the day with most violations seems to be friday, it is different for top five and bottom five addresses with most violations.
 This shows that the top five and the bottom five addresses behave differently than the average.